Developer Guide

 # Run in detached mode (command exits after creating jobs)

-vast execution cluster run --detach
+vast exec cluster run --detach

-# Clean up after jobs complete
+# Clean up after jobs complete (all campaigns, or use --campaign for a specific campaign)

-vast execution cluster run-cleanup
+vast exec cluster run-cleanup

 Running local container images in minikube